mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

      - Directory where MongoDB Shell writes log files.
 Specify an absolute filepath.
 See :ref:`mongosh-log-location`.

+   * - ``logMaxFileCount``
+     - integer or Infinity
+     - 100
+     - Maximum number of log files that |mdb-shell| retains.
+After the maximum log file count is reached, |mdb-shell| deletes log files until the count is below the threshold, starting with the oldest log files.

    * - ``logRetentionDays``
      - integer or Infinity
      - 30